School Readiness Group

 The School Readiness Group is designed to support the successful transition of young children with autism into mainstream primary school.

 Children with autism are four times more likely to be permanently excluded from school than any other child1, with 60% of mainstream teachers feeling that they are inadequately prepared to teach children with autism2.

-Our School Readiness Group focuses on reducing barriers to education by upskilling Learning Support Assistants.
-We empower them to feel more confident with their pupils, provide training to ensure pupils with autism get the best education possible, and focus on promoting positive behaviour to prevent fixed term or permanent exclusions.
+Our School Readiness Group will focus on reducing barriers to education by upskilling Learning Support Assistants.
+We will empower them to feel more confident with their pupils, providing training to ensure pupils with autism get the best education possible, and focusing on promoting positive behaviour to prevent fixed term or permanent exclusions.

 1. Department for Education.
 (January 2016).
 SEN absences and exclusions: additional analysis

 2. NASUWT Support for Children and Young People with Special Educational Needs (June 2013)